 The rub is that 36 of the states — including Georgia — don’t run exchanges for their residents, which, from the wording of the law, is something the Democratic bill writers didn’t anticipate.

-Should the decision by the three-judge D.C. court panel be upheld, estimates are that it would affect 5 million people across the country.
+Should the decision by the three-judge D.C. court panel be upheld, estimates are that it Would impact 5 million people across the country.
 In Georgia, which had 190,000 sign up for ACA coverage through the federally operated exchange, more than 180,000 get subsidies to help offset the premiums.
 The subsidies are available for individuals who make up to $45,960 and for families of four with incomes up to $94,200, according to Georgia Health News.

 It would also make the law unworkable.
 Georgia, for instance, has a state law the forbids the state from operating a health care exchange.
 Obamacare is still a hot-button issue with a great many Americans, which is reflected in Congress.
 It’s unlikely that a legislative fix to the law’s language will be forthcoming anytime soon.

 So, the takeaway from all this is that the law still has problems.
-Whether those problems turn out to be a mere hiccup or a fatal illness likely won’t be known before a new Congress is seated and hard campaigns for control of the White House are in full swing — a climate more conducive to exploiting issues than finding solutions.
+Whether those problems turn out to be a mere hiccup or a fatal illness likely won’t be known before a new Congress is seated and hard campaigns for control of the White House are in full swing — a climate more conducive to exploiting issues than finding solutions..

 — The Albany Herald Editorial Board